Darwin Core Archive: Archive format

 The central idea of an archive is that its data files are logically arranged in a star-like manner, with one core data file surrounded by any number of 'extensions'.
 Each extension record (or 'extension file row') points to a record in the core file; in this way, zero to many extension records can exist for each single core record, a more space-efficient method for data transfer than the alternative of including all the data within a single table which could otherwise contain many empty cells.

 Details about recommended extensions can be found in their respective subsections and will be extensively documented in the GBIF registry, which will catalogue all available extensions.

 Sharing entire datasets instead of using pageable web services like DiGIR and TAPIR allows much simpler and more efficient data transfer.
 For example, retrieving 260,000 records via TAPIR takes about nine hours, issuing 1,300 http requests to transfer 500 MB of XML-formatted data.
 The exact same dataset, encoded as DwC-A and zipped, becomes a 3 MB file.
 Therefore, GBIF highly recommends compressing an archive using ZIP or GZIP when generating a DwC-A.

-An archive requires stable identifiers for core records, but not for extensions.
-For any kind of shared data it is therefore necessary to have some sort of local record identifiers.
-It's good practice to maintain – with the original data – identifiers that are stable over time and are not being reused after the record is deleted.
-If you can, please provide globally unique identifiers instead of local ones.